hashicorp/vault-client-dotnet/docs/AuthApi.md

-            var jwtOidcCallbackWithParametersRequest = new JwtOidcCallbackWithParametersRequest(); // JwtOidcCallbackWithParametersRequest |
+            var jwtOidcCallbackFormPostRequest = new JwtOidcCallbackFormPostRequest(); // JwtOidcCallbackFormPostRequest |